Groov

 Monte Carlo Simulation akin to Markov Chain

-This was then integrated into the system, and a score of the patients health was calculated, sending a notification to the medical professional to prompt an appropriate response.
-A key takeaway from the hackathon was the importance of scaling scope through effective communication; great achievements are possible only when everyone is aligned.
-Not all members of our team had a technical background, so building the bridge of communication between the technical and non-technical side was crucial to getting our project over the line.
+This was then integrated into the system, and a score of the patients health was calculated, sending a notification to the medical professional to prompt an appropriate response with Twilio.
+A key takeaway from the hackathon was the importance of scaling scope through effective communication; as great achievements are possible only when everyone is aligned.
+Not all members of our team had a technical background, so building the bridge of communication between the technical and non-technical side was crucial to getting our project over the line, and a good learning experience.
 The full system overview can be seen as below.

 High-Level System Design Diagram